-According to the information provided by YouTube, in the ‘extended data protection mode’, your data will be transmitted to the US YouTube servers only while you watch the video.
-The transmitted data include the Internet page you just viewed and device-specific data including your IP address.
-By clicking ‘run’ on the video you agree to this mode of transmission.
+According to the information provided by YouTube, in the ‘extended data protection mode’, your data will be transferred to the US YouTube servers only while you watch the video.
+The transferred data include the Internet page you just viewed and device-specific data including your IP address.
+By clicking ‘run’ on the video you agree to this transfer.

 Should you be logged into your YouTube account at the same time, YouTube will associate these collected data with your member account.
-You are able to prevent this by logging out of your YouTube account prior to visiting our website.
+You may prevent this by logging out of your YouTube account prior to visiting our website.

-Google complies with the data protection regulation of US Privacy Shield and is registered with the US Privacy Shield Program of the US Department of Trade.
+Google complies with the data protection regulation of the US Privacy Shield and is registered with the US Privacy Shield Program of the US Department of Commerce.

-You find further information on the data protection in context with YouTube in the Google Data Protection Regulations.
+You may find further information on data protection in context with YouTube in Google’s Data Protection Regulations.

-According to Article 15 GDPR, you have the right to demand information on your personal data, which we have processed.
+Pursuant to Article 15 GDPR, you have the right to obtain information on your personal data which we have processed.
 In particular, you have the right to information on the following: